irahulcse/Tensorflow-Flower-Classifier-using-Flutter/README.md

 ![Image](images/rover.jpg)
-#  Cat Dog Classifier using Tensorflow Flite using Flutter:boom:
+#  Flower Classifier using Tensorflow Flite using Flutter:boom:

-Created an Dog v/s Cat Classifer using Tensorflow in Flutter, to check the cat v/s dogs.
+Created a Flower Classifier which can be used to create the model which can be used to find the difference between them

 ### Show some love :heart: and star the repo to support the project